 My in-home studio is located in Eagle Mountain, Utah.

 A small initial fee reserves your due date on my schedule.
 This creative fee covers my time and talent in designing a custom session tailored to your needs, capturing your images, and creating wall art and album mock-ups for your selection and ordering appointment, as well as the use of the props, wraps, outfits, headbands, etc… available in the studio.
-After your gallery is complete, you’ll be invited back to the studio to purchase the portraits you LOVE in the format that best fits your needs (wall art, albums, and/or digital archive files).
+After your gallery is complete, I’ll invite you back to the studio to purchase the portraits you LOVE in the format that best fits your needs (wall art, albums, and/or digital archive files).

 I have a fully stocked studio with props, wraps, backdrops, tiebacks, little outfits, etc… that we need during your session.
 Please bring your baby with their pacifier, extra milk or formula, wipes, diapers, and snacks or water for you.

-A few weeks after your portrait session, you will be invited back to the studio for your Selection and Ordering Appointment.
+A few weeks after your portrait session, I’ll invite you back to the studio for your Selection and Ordering Appointment.
 This is where everything we’ve worked on comes to life!
 We make it fun with treats, a slideshow, an album mock-up, and wall art arrangements.
-My process makes it easy to get your favorite images displayed in your home, so you can enjoy them every day without having to do all the hard work.
+My process makes it easy to display your favorite images in your home, so you can enjoy them every day without having to do all the hard work.

 Yes, I have both.
-Contact me and I’ll send you the Welcome Guide to get started.
+Contact me and I’ll send you the Welcome Guide to start.

 Send me a message!
 I would love to find out!

 I hope these 15 questions to ask your newborn photographer have been helpful to you!
-If they were and you feel like we might be a good fit, I would love to connect with you!
+If it did and you’d like to connect.
+I’d love to chat!